 Coaches on the field will have headsets that connect to coaches that are at a higher elevation point, most often a “booth.”
-In high school football, coaches may find themselves above one to the press box or even tucked in the corner of the stands to give themselves a vantage point.
+In high school football, coaches may find themselves above one the press box or even tucked in the corner of the stands to give themselves a vantage point.

 Coaches cannot get the proper angle to see the complete picture of the offense or defense from the sidelines.
 Like the view you see on TV, that’s the birds-eye view the coaches are looking to get.

 This view helps coaches break down the scheme and identify (faster) which player is not doing their job.

 With the most recent installment of sideline technology, coaches can take the information they get in the booth and immediately apply it to on-field visuals.

-In the booth, there’s often anywhere from 2-6 coaches who also have headsets on.
+In the booth, there are often anywhere from 2-6 coaches who also have headsets on.
 Their jobs are separated into offense, defense, special teams, and oftentimes, game management.

 Canceling Out The Noise With The Headsets

 Have you ever seen Happy Valley during a Penn State football game?
 Here’s a visual of 110,000 college kids screaming their lungs out:

 Coaches also use these headsets to communicate with other coaches on the sideline without battling the noise factor.
 Coaches will often have a two earpiece headset which helps block the noise to communicate effectively.

 Does Every Coach Wear A Headset?

 Not necessarily.
 It typically depends on the coach.
 Most coaches will have a frequency channel for their offense and one for their defense.
 This way, the channel’s discussions are organized.

 Even so, head coaches may or may not be wearing a headset.
 Some head coaches are offensive and defensive coordinators.
 In this case, they must have direct communication with the booth to make changes on the go.

 Other times, head coaches will manage the game and not have a headset.
 This allows them to focus on time management, deal with the referees, and pump up their players.